morgoe/morgoe.github.io/_posts/blog/2015-12-2-goldilocks-and-form-validation.markdown

 By now Goldilocks was getting irritated.
 The form validation was meant to help her fill out this form, but it kept telling her she was doing it wrong, when she wasn’t even finished typing.
 She filled in the rest of the form, but ignored the form validation as it wasn’t helpful at all.
 She reached the end of the form, hovered over the Submit button.
 She winced as she clicked, expecting more criticism.

-But the form went through without troubles.
+But the form went through without any trouble.
 Although it was a much faster process than on the first website, she found herself stressed and anxious, and she was relieved to be done with the website.

 ### Just Right